-The Early Childhood Education Technology curriculum is a 2-year discipline that requires a minimum of 60 semester hours of course work.
-Successful completion of the Early Childhood Education Technology curriculum results in the students receiving a Career Certificate, Technical Certificate and/or an Associate in Applied Science degree.
-This curriculum meets the National Association for the Education of Young Children Standards for Early Childhood Professional Preparation and the Mississippi Department of Education Standards and Guidelines for infants through four year old children.
+The Early Childhood Education Technology curriculum includes a program of study options for a work ready (15 hours), career certificate (30 semester credit hours), technical certificate (45 semester credit hours), and an Associate of Applied Science Degree (60 semester credit hours).
+This curriculum meets the National Association for the Education of Young Children Standards for Early Childhood Professional Preparation and the Mississippi Department of Education Standards and Guidelines for infants through four-year-old children.
 The content for the Child Development Associate (CDA) Credential is embedded in the Early Childhood Education Technology course work.